Skip to main content

 • Start with stable, conservative settings

-• Validate responsiveness in Blue Iris before trying more aggressive compression choices
+• Validate responsiveness in Blue Iris before testing more aggressive compression

 Frame Rate

-• Adjust only when the scene requires faster motion capture
+• Increase only where the scene requires higher motion clarity

 Recording Strategy